 - Create a community of teachers who share the same goal: excellence in writing instruction

-- Become an advocate for writing in their department or program
+- Advocate for writing in their department or program while fostering collaboration around writing pedagogy

 Megan Callow (Director of Writing@UW) welcomes your questions: mcallow@uw.edu